bharagha/eal-2025.2.0/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 **Symptoms**:

-- Final summary contains information not present in the video
+- The final summary contains information not present in the video
-- Summary describes events, objects, or activities that don't actually occur in the video
+- The Summary describes events, objects, or activities that don't actually occur in the video
 - Inconsistent or contradictory information in the generated summary
-- Summary quality is poor despite chunk-wise summaries being accurate
+- The Summary quality is poor despite chunk-wise summaries being accurate

 **Solution**:
 Try using a larger, more capable VLM model by updating the `VLM_MODEL_NAME` environment variable: